telerik/xaml-docs/controls/radchart/how-to/howto-binding-datapointmember-to-a-depenndency-property.md

 ---
 title: Binding DataPointMember to a DependencyProperty
 page_title: Binding DataPointMember to a DependencyProperty
-description: Binding DataPointMember to a DependencyProperty
+description: Check our "Binding DataPointMember to a DependencyProperty" documentation article for the RadChart WPF control.
 slug: radchart-howto-binding-datapointmember-to-a-depenndency-property
 tags: binding,datapointmember,to,a,dependencyproperty
 published: True